tacoinfra/kiln/docs/distros/virtualmachine.md

     - During import step you can configure the number of processors and memory for the VM
     - It is recommended to increase the processor value to at least 2.
+    - The minimum memory required for VM to do baking is 8gb, and recommended is 12gb.

 ## Running VM / Kiln